Motor City Cruise: Northern Arizona Suns (2016–2021)

 On April 12, 2016, the Phoenix Suns announced that the organization had officially purchased the Jam and were relocating the franchise to the town of Prescott Valley, Arizona, for the 2016–17 season and became the Northern Arizona Suns.
 In response, the previous owners of the Jam franchise, Stan Ellis and David Higdon, announced that they have been working with the D-League in securing a new franchise and affiliation before the 2016–17 season, although it did not come to fruition.
 On May 2, it was announced that former Arizona Sundogs and current Arizona Rattlers president, Chris Presson, would become the new team president for the Suns.
 The new team logo and jerseys for Northern Arizona was officially unveiled on May 11 and the front office personnel and coaching staff were announced on August 16.
+They played their games at the Findlay Toyota Center.
 During their first season as the Northern Arizona Suns, the team started out the season strong, entering with a 10–1 record.
 However, the Suns would enter a major losing streak after having Tyler Ulis and Alan Williams briefly play for them via assignment, and would ultimately not recover from it afterward.

 In the 2017 offseason, the D-League rebranded as the NBA G League.
 On October 20, 2017, the Suns had assistant general manager Louis Lehman take over general manager duties for the Northern Arizona Suns, while previous general manager Bubba Barrage remained in Phoenix as director of player personnel.
-Three days later, head coach Tyrone Ellis became an assistant coach for Phoenix leaving assistant coach Tyler Gatlin as the interim head coach during the G League preseason.
+Three days later, head coach Tyrone Ellis became an assistant coach for Phoenix alongside Northern Arizona assistants Bret Burchard and Brandon Rosenthal, leaving assistant coach Tyler Gatlin as the interim head coach during the G League preseason.
 Cody Toppert was named the head coach just prior to the start of the season.
 The team finished the season with a 23–27 record and missed the playoffs.
 At the end of the season, head coach Toppert was promoted to an assistant coaching position in Phoenix.
 He would be replaced by former Northern Arizona Suns assistant and Phoenix Suns' assistant coach Bret Burchard.

-Following the pandemic-shorted 2019–20 season, the Phoenix Suns announced that the team would relocate to the metro Phoenix area.
+Following the pandemic-shorted 2019–20 season, the Phoenix Suns originally announced that the team would relocate to the metro Phoenix area for the following season.
 However, the team withdrew entirely from the 2020–21 season amidst the COVID-19 pandemic when the G League held the abbreviated season in a bubble in Orlando, Florida.